-The Company has preferred stock series D shares which if exercised could convert to common stock and are therefore considered to be participating securities.
+The Company has preferred stock series D shares which are entitled to receive dividends if declared on the Company's common stock and are therefore considered to be participating securities.
 Basic earnings (loss) per share ("EPS") is computed using the two class method.
 This calculation divides net income (loss) available to common stockholders after the allocation of undistributed earnings to the participating securities by the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings per share takes into account the potential dilution that could occur if securities or other contracts to issue common stock were exercised and converted into common stock.
 These potentially dilutive shares are then included in the weighted average number of shares outstanding for the period.
 Dilution calculations are not applicable to net loss periods.